mathertel/gfxDraw/README.md

 * text based path definitions that combine the primitives to build a visual graphic element,
 * transformation functions on path based vector graphics
 * a drawing widget class that combines path, transformations and fill definitions.

+By design the drawing functionionality is independent of the color size.
+The Widget Class supports drawing using a 32-bit (or less) color setup using RGB+Alpha.

 ## Drawing on a display